Defending Against Charges of ID Theft and Forgery

-Identity theft is a very serious crime, and often results in charges in federal court.
-While most identity theft charges involve the purchase of goods or property using someone else's identity or financial information, it can take many different forms.
-At the Spokane Law Offices of Christian J. Phelps, we protect the rights of those facing a variety of theft charges in the state and federal courts of Washington, Oregon, and Idaho.
+Identity theft is a very serious crime that often results in charges in federal court.
+While most identity theft charges involve the purchase of goods or property with the use of someone else's identity or financial information, ID theft can take many different forms.
+At the Spokane Law Offices of Christian J. Phelps, we protect the rights of those facing a variety of theft charges in the state and federal courts of Washington, Oregon and Idaho.

 One of the most common white-collar crimes in Washington and Oregon is identity theft.
-ID theft is any crime in which you use someone else's personal or financial information, such as their name, credit card number, bank account number or SSN.
+ID theft is any crime in which you use someone else's personal or financial information, such as their name, credit card number, bank account number or Social Security number.
 Sadly, the majority of people charged with identity theft are dealing with drug or alcohol addiction.

 Our firm handles a variety of identity theft charges, including:

 - Check Forgery

 - Fraudulent Wire Transfers and Electronic Money Transfers

 - Obtaining Goods or Services under a Fraudulent Name.

 - Obtaining Credit for a Fictitious Company